18F/accessibility/pages/checklist.md

  * B - Less critical issues that can be overcome by most assitive technology
  * C - Minor issues that only affect ease of use with assitive technology

 It is important to note, while B and C are noted as less critical, they are still required to be truly 508 compliant.
-This checklist should be used as a reference for development and is not a substitute for compliance checks by the section 508 coordinator.
+This checklist should be used as a reference for development and is not a substitute for compliance checks by a section 508 coordinator.

 ###  A - Critical